The leaves are turning, the temperature is dropping—it's time to prepare your aquatic oasis for…

 Can Swimming Pool Construction Damage Tree Roots?

 Inground swimming pool construction requires some heavy equipment, and extensive excavation.
 Excavation can easily damage tree roots.
 That’s why it is generally advised not to locate an inground pool within 15 feet of a tree.
 Arborists typically recommend a tree protection zone with a radius of one foot for every inch of trunk diameter.
-Of course, the size, age and type of tree will impact how far out fro the tree the roots actually go
+Of course, the size, age and type of tree will impact how far out from the tree the roots actually go

 Should I Remove Trees Before Swimming Pool Construction?